DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/traffic-monitor/conn-topo.md

 ## Legend

-Click on the `Legend` button in the bottom-left corner to see the meaning of the current lines, circles, and colors.
+Click the `Legend` button in the bottom-left corner to see the meaning of the current lines, circles, and colors.

 ![Legend](../images/topo03.png)